What’s the Real Value of Your Motorcycle Accident Claim?

-After evaluating all these factors, you can make a decision about whether a) the value of your motorcycle accident claim is worth pursuing and b) does it make settle your case or take it to trial.
+After evaluating all these factors, you can make a decision about whether a) the value of your motorcycle accident claim is worth pursuing and b) does it make sense to settle your case or take it to trial.
 These are decisions that a skilled motorcycle accident attorney can help you make.